niklasramo/palikka/README.md

 **Parameters**

 * **onFulfilled** &nbsp;&mdash;&nbsp; *function*
   * Optional.
-A function that is called when the deferred is resolved.
+Called when the deferred is resolved.
 * **onRejected** &nbsp;&mdash;&nbsp; *function*
   * Optional.
-A function that is called when the deferred is rejected.
+Called when the deferred is rejected.

 **Returns** &nbsp;&mdash;&nbsp; *Deferred*